zyfinity01/temp301/docs/literature/BatteryFuelGaugeRetrospective.md

 ## Why it didn't work

 We would need to configure the BQ34Z110 for our particular purpose by programming the flash memory.
 [This](https://www.ti.com/lit/an/slua790/slua790.pdf?ts=1683050503158&ref_url=http%253A%252F%252Fti.com%252Fproduct%252FBQ34110) document reviewed in issue #70 said to use software provided by Texas Instruments.
 We tried to chase down the particular software, as detailed in issue #71.
 We first tried BQSTUDIO, which was found to not support the BQ34Z110.
 We then found support software on the TI page for the BQ34Z110.
-However, this needed hardware - a [BQ34Z110EVM](https://www.ti.com/lit/ug/sluua15/sluua15.pdf?ts=1684892790315&ref_url=https%253A%252F%252Fwww.google.com%252F) evaluation module to be used.
-This cost around 400USD, which was well outside our budget.
-Therefore we couldn't continue with our evaluation.
+However, this required hardware - a [BQ34Z110EVM](https://www.digikey.co.nz/en/products/detail/texas-instruments/BQ34Z110EVM/4090776) evaluation module to be used, as the BQ34Z110 is an old chip this EVM board is no longer manufactured.

 ## How it could be made to work

 After looking through data sheets and comparing the information to what we had found in the texas instruments forum, this shows that the BQ34Z110 is outdated, and therefore any software that we tried to use was not compatible with it.
 We recommend using a more up to date fuel gauge for this project.
 An example of one would be the BQ34Z100-R2, this is a newer chip that is compatable with the BQSTUDIO software.

 ---